databrary/policies/standard-operating-procedures.md

 # 3. How Databrary Works

-This section describes in detail how Databrary works, from accessing data, metadata, and tools stored in the library to the contribution of new information.
+This section describes in detail how Databrary works, from accessing data, *Metadata*, and tools stored in the library to the contribution of new information.

 ## 3.1	Accessing data sets or tools from Databrary